Business Requirements: An Essential Guide to Definition and Application in IT Projects

 • Latent Requirements (or Delighters).
 These set you apart from the competition and are usually the product of innovation.

-2. Business Requirements
+5. Defining Business Requirements

+A collection of business requirements determines a project’s goals and constraints, feeding into the solution design.
 You will undoubtedly remember seeing the words shall and should in a business requirements document (BRD).

+In IT specifications, the words shall and should have a special meaning.
 Shall is often used to define a hard constraint that developers must implement.
 On the other hand, should denote a desirable but not compulsory requirement.

 Any successful solution design must satisfy all hard constraints and whatever can be achieved from the list of desirable ones.
-Solution design is an optimization exercise where tradeoffs are made between budget, deadlines, performance, and feature richness.

 Design and Objective Spaces